robbiemu/ColorNameFinder/README.md

 An artist's color name search tool - given a csv of colors, find the best matching color when considering tint, shade, or tone (see [this page](https://www.dunnedwards.com/pros/blog/color-terminology-hues-tints-shades-and-tones/) for a nice short definition of those color transforms, from an artist's perspective).

+## caveat emptor
+This project stands on the shoulders of giants.
+Notably, required libraries are [scikit-learn](https://scikit-learn.org) and [scikit-image](https://scikit-image.org/).
+Also, this library won't do anything if you don't give it colors to compare to.
+There are valuable suggested resources below, including meodai's great project (see [resources](#resources) section)

+Despite all the great starting material, ther are issues.

 I could use help on the package setup (and in general).

+There is no testing, except a notebook.

+There is a real chance that two colors will be the same distance when modified by different offsets.
+Ideally we would pick a minimum first by deltaE (or such) and second by offset: minimizing both.
+However I am able to reproduce in the notebook such a situation, but the optimizer finds one solution but not the other. because of this, it reports the wrong one (the one that requires more offset).

 ## concept
 I was inspired by way artyclick shows colors and allows searching for them.
 If you look at an individual color, for example [mauve](https://colors.artyclick.com/color-names-dictionary/color-names/mauve-color) you'll notice that it prominently displays the shades, tints, and tones of the color, rather like an artist might like.
 If you [ask it](https://colors.artyclick.com/color-name-finder/) for the name of a color, it will use a hidden unordered list of about a thousand color names, and some javascript to find the nearest colorname to the color you chose.
 In fact it will also show alternatives.